Wayne Gretzky's 3D Hockey '98

 Wayne Gretzky's 3D Hockey '98 is an ice hockey game for the Nintendo 64 and PlayStation, released in 1997.
 The game is endorsed by hockey star Wayne Gretzky, and is the sequel to Wayne Gretzky's 3D Hockey.
+A successor game, Olympic Hockey '98, was released in 1998.

 The game gained widespread criticism for its lack of changes from the original Wayne Gretzky's 3D Hockey; while the gameplay was tweaked and the A.I. was made tougher, the graphics, music, and sound effects were largely recycled from the original game.

 Gameplay

 Gameplay consists of two basic options: Arcade and Simulation.
 Although the graphics and gameplay vary little between the two, other changes have the effect of changing the chemistry and intensity of gameplay between the two options.
 The gamer has the ability to customize period length, fatigue (on/off), line changes, fighting (on/off), penalties (simulation only), rink size (arcade only), puck-streak (on/off), and camera angle.